Speed Safety System

 As permitted by state legislation, the City will be installing speed safety systems at 125 locations across the City of Los Angeles.
 All sites have been meticulously selected through analysis of crash, speed, and other data and further refined with stakeholder input.

 Locations were carefully selected using a variety of data, focusing on streets where we have the highest rate of speeding and speed-related crashes.
 The analysis also considered locations with a higher concentration of vulnerable people, such as near schools, senior centers, and unmarked crosswalks, and stakeholder feedback, including with City Council offices, informed the process.
-LADOT aimed to ensure neighborhoods across the City are included in the pilot and prioritized speed camera locations in each Council District.
+LADOT aimed to ensure neighborhoods across the City are included in the pilot and prioritized speed camera locations in each Council District

 The program is designed to protect people - their safety and their privacy.
 If a vehicle is speeding at least 11 mph over the posted speed limit, the speed safety systems will capture the license plate number.
 This information will be securely transmitted to LADOT’s Parking Enforcement and Traffic Control division, who will mail a ticket to the registered owner of the speeding vehicle.
-Only license plate information needed for enforcement is collected.
-No personally identifiable data is captured or shared with local, state, or federal law enforcement except as required by California law.
+Once the speed safety systems are installed, there will be a 60-day warning period during which the program will issue warning notifications only.
+After the 60-day period, violations will be issued to speeding vehicles starting at $50.